CNHI: History

 On June 24, 2010, the company announced that it would relocate its headquarters and about 70 jobs to Montgomery, Alabama, into the RSA Dexter Tower Building when that building is complete in late 2011 or early 2012.
-Like its former headquarters in Birmingham, the new building is owned by Retirement Systems of Alabama, which is the principal source of investment funding for CNHI.
-David G. Bronner, CEO of the RSA, said the move will be good for the community and the company.
+Like its former headquarters in Birmingham, the new building is owned by RSA, which is the principal source of investment funding for CNHI.
+David G. Bronner, CEO of RSA, said the move will be good for the community and the company.
 The Montgomery Advertiser newspaper reported that Bronner was a key player in the move.
 With CNHI's Birmingham lease expiring, the decision to bring the company to Montgomery "was something that I strongly suggested," he said, according to the newspaper.
 The city and Montgomery County offered $300,000 in incentives to pay moving costs for the company.

 In April 2012, along with GateHouse Media, Lee Enterprises and the E. W. Scripps Company, CNHI invested in Find n Save, an online company which offers local media an online shopping platform.

 On September 25, 2017, Raycom Media announced that it would merge with CNHI.
-Both companies are already principally owned by Retirement Systems of Alabama, and there were to be administrative and content synergies between the properties.
+Both companies are already principally owned by RSA, and there were to be administrative and content synergies between the properties.
 CNHI continued to operate as a subsidiary of Raycom.
 To comply with FCC newspaper cross-ownership restrictions, CNHI was to divest papers in the seven markets where Raycom also owns television stations.

 In January 2018, CNHI announced it would be moving to a regional editor system where a small number of editors would oversee coverage of regions and states.

 On June 25, 2018, Gray Television announced it would be acquiring Raycom's television assets.
 CNHI was not included in the sale to Gray and CNHI is currently seeking to sell off its newspapers, as a whole or piecemeal.
 With the completion of the purchase on January 2, 2019, the newspapers were re-organized to a direct subsidiary of RSA as Raycom ceased to exist.

+In May 2024, CNHI sold ten newspapers across Alabama, Georgia and Mississippi, along with a print facility, to Carpenter Media Group.

+In January 2025, CNHI furloughed 46 employees, roughly 3% of the company's workforce.